braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 Experiment Steps is currently in beta.
 Please contact your Braze account manager if you are interested in participating in the beta.
 {% endalert %}

-## Create an experiment step
+## Create an Experiment Step

 To create an Experiment Step, add a step to your Canvas.
 Then, using the dropdown at the top of the new step, select **Experiment**.

 In the default Experiment Step shown below, there are two default paths, __Path 1__ and __Path 2__, with 50% of the audience being sent down each path.
 Click on the Experiment Step itself to expand the **Experiment Settings** panel, and you'll see the configuration options for the step.

-### Step 1: choose the number of paths and audience distribution
+### Step 1: Choose the number of paths and audience distribution

 ![Experiment Settings][1]{: style="max-width:80%"}